-On February 28, Israeli ground forces launched an assault on West Bank refugee camps that they said were "bases of terror infrastructure," beginning a three-week reoccupation of Palestinian areas.
+On February 28, Israeli ground forces launched an assault on West Bank refugee camps, "bases of terror infrastructure," beginning a three-week reoccupation of Palestinian areas.
 Suicide bombers and gunmen from Al Aqsa, the PIJ, Hamas, and the PFLP continued to exact a high toll on Israelis.
 President Bush sent General Zinni back to the region.
-On March 14, President Bush said, "it's not helpful what the Israelis have recently done (reoccupy Palestinian-controlled areas) in order to create conditions for peace."
-On March 15, the State Department spokesman called for a full Israeli withdrawal to facilitate Zinni's work.
+On March 14, President Bush said that Israel's reoccupation was "not helpful."
 Israel withdrew by March 19.
-After March 20, Hamas or the Al Aqsa Martyrs Brigades again perpetrated daily suicide bombings.
+After March 20, there were daily suicide bombings.

-On March 27, Saudi Crown Prince Abdullah proposed that the Arab League summit offer "normal relations and security for Israel in exchange for full withdrawal from the occupied Arab territories, recognition of an independent Palestinian state with al-Quds al Sharif (Noble Jerusalem) as its capital, and the return of refugees."
-The summit's Beirut Declaration [http://www.Saudiembassy.net/press\release/statements/02-ST-0328-Beirut.htm] endorsed the plan.
-The summit communique also saluted the Palestinian intifadah against occupation and called for stopping the establishment of ties with Israel.
+On February 17, Saudi Crown Prince Abdullah had called for "full withdrawal from all occupied territories, in accord with U.N. resolutions, including Jerusalem, for full normalization of relations."
+Sharon said that he was willing to explore the idea but it would be a "mistake" to replace U.N. resolutions affirming Israel's right to "secure and recognized borders" with total withdrawal to pre-1967 borders.
+On March 27, Abdullah proposed that the Arab League summit offer "normal relations and security for Israel in exchange for full withdrawal from the occupied Arab territories, recognition of an independent Palestinian state with al-Quds al Sharif (Noble Jerusalem) as its capital, and the return of refugees."
+The summit's Beirut Declaration endorsed the plan.
+The summit communique saluted the Palestinian intifadah and called for stopping the establishment of ties with Israel.